-2.4.3 STORMWATER MANAGEMENT
+2.4.2 STORMWATER MANAGEMENT

-The management of stormwater involves providing controlled release rates of runoff to receiving systems, typically through detention and/or retention facilities.
-A stormwater management system can be very simple - a series of natural drainage ways (ditches) - or a complex system of culverts, pipes, and drains.
+The management of storm water involves providing controlled release rates of runoff to receiving systems, typically through detention and/or retention facilities.
+A storm water management system can be very simple - a series of natural drainage ways (ditches) - or a complex system of culverts, pipes, and drains.
 Either way, the purpose of the system is to store and channel water to specific areas, diminishing the impact of flooding and possible non-point source pollution.
+Wayne uses ditches and drains to accommodate stormwater runoff in the Town.